hiblaphp/database/README.md

 - [License](#license)
 ---

-Here is the updated, highly engaging **Overview** section for your main README, written strictly in pure Markdown (no HTML).

-It is designed to immediately sell the practical value of the library by showing how it solves the traditional "async vs. convenience" compromise in PHP:

-***

 ## Overview

 Hibla Database is an asynchronous, framework-agnostic database layer for modern PHP 8.4+.
 It is built specifically for long-running, high-concurrency environments (such as Swoole, RoadRunner, or Workerman) and standalone microframeworks (like Slim or Leaf).